CARTAvis/carta-python/README.md

 This is a prototype of a scripting interface which uses a generic HTTP interface in the CARTA backend as a proxy to call actions on the CARTA frontend.

 This package is not yet published on PyPi, but can be installed from the local repository directory with `pip`.
-Ensure that you're using a Python 3 installation and its corresponding `pip`, either using a `virtualenv` or the appropriate system executable, which may be called `pip3`.
-Required dependencies (the `requests` library) should be installed automatically:
+Requires Python 3.10 or later.
+Required dependencies should be installed automatically:

     pip install .